How Kerry Condon prepped for the Oscars, according to her red carpet team

 Forget Bieber v Gomez, we should be lifting women up, not tearing them down

-The online world is obsessed with all things Selena Gomez, Hailey Bieber and their supposed “feud” at the moment… but why are we pitting women against each other when we should be focusing on lifting each other up instead?
+The online obsessed with all things Selena Gomez, Hailey Bieber and their supposed “feud” seems like it's never going to die down… but why are we pitting women against each other when we should be focusing on lifting each other up instead?

 There’s a complex dynamic to the relationship between Selena Gomez and Hailey Bieber, one that has been well documented online – be that in TikTok videos, in long convoluted Twitter threads or in clickbait tabloid articles.
 Rumours about whether they do or don’t hate each other have always existed, most of them fuelled by the sole fact that one of them used to date Justin Bieber and the other is now married to him.
 Seems like a fairly fraught connection to hinge a fixation on if you ask me, but here we are.